jickding/openwrt-redis/README.md

 It will be in all of my [OPENWRT-INSOMNIA](https://pages.corifeus.com/openwrt-insomnia).

 ### CPU type
-Right now, I only tested on ARM (Linksys WRT1200ACS, Linksys 3200ACM) and D-Link RAMIPS since it is 4.0.9
+Right now, I only tested on ARM (Linksys WRT1200ACS, Linksys 3200ACM) since it is 4.0.9

 # Built from